-Depending on where you live and the times you drive, it’s possible to make pretty decent money driving for rideshare services, such as Lyft and Uber.
-For instance, I made $200 over the course of five hours by shuttling people from place to place during my hometown’s annual Beerfest.
+Depending on where you live and the times you drive, it’s possible to make pretty decent money driving for ride-sharing services, such as Lyft and Uber.
+For instance, you could earn a couple hundred bucks by shuttling people around town during the annual beer festival.

-Plan out your availability to coincide with special events, airline departures and arrivals, and weekend bar runs.
+Plan out your availability to coincide with special events, airline departures and arrivals and weekend bar crawls.
 You might be able to make a solid part-time income.
 However, keep in mind that gas and wear and tear on your car will eat into your profits.

 You can make $18 to $25 an hour delivering for Amazon Flex.
 Use the app to schedule your availability ahead of time, or check to see if there’s an open block.
 Then, make your deliveries and track your earnings using the app.
 You can work around your own schedule, and there’s potential to make a part-time income each month.

 This side hustle entails literally talking on the phone and helping with customer service.
 Working Solutions outsources call center activities to agents who work from home.
-Pay starts at $9, and you could work as much as 15 to 40 hours or more a week.
+The average agent earns $15 per hour.

-However, Wesley pointed out that you might have to maintain some sort of a regular schedule if you expect to make this side hustle work.
+However, you might have to maintain some sort of a regular schedule if you expect to make this side hustle work.
 Some of the jobs require you to answer calls during certain hours or be available for other work.

 Are you an expert in some field?
 If so, you can make money by being available (on your own schedule) to answer others’ questions through JustAnswer.